mysociety/popit/docs/api/schemas/contact-detail.md

 layout: default
 ---

-Contact details are things that help you contact the person or organisation that they belong to.
+Contact details are things that help you contact the person or organization that they belong to.

 ## Schema